thehyve/delphyne/docs/code_mapper.rst

    mapping = mapping_dict.lookup('R51')

-The method retrieves by default a list of :class:`CodeMapping` objects, capturing information about both the source and target terms.
+The method retrieves by default a list of :class:`~src.delphyne.model.mapping.code_mapper.CodeMapping` objects, capturing information about both the source and target terms.
 If you are only interested in the target `concept_id`, use the option `target_concept_id_only=True`.
 Also note that sometimes a single source term can have multiple mappings to standard `concept_id`;
 to return a single match in all cases, use `first_only=True`.